 The Story of Jonah

 But of course, we know that God followed Jonah while he was at sea, causing such inclement weather that shipwreck was imminent.
 Although he was certainly afraid, yet he trusted in the Lord to suggest that he be thrown overboard so that the danger would subside.
 He was willing to face his fate, because he realized he deserved punishment.
-In this part of the story, there is a lot to be gleaned!
-Jonah learned a lesson, and God performed a miracle that enabled the ship's crew to not only avoid death, they also recognized God as the One true God and worshipped him.
+In this part of the story, there is already a lot to be unpacked!
+Jonah learned a lesson, while God performed a miracle that enabled the ship's crew to not only avoid death, but cause them to declare God as the One true God and they worshipped him.
 One could argue that Jonah and the crew were not deserving of God's favor, yet they were blessed.
 Even in chastisement, God looks out for our best interests.

 It seems Jonah didn't have a choice, but was carried along to Nineveh - this time, God's way.
 And when he got there, he spoke to the people.
 To his surprise and dismay, every last person there repented and became believers in God.
 It was a missionary's dream!
 Yet, not Jonah's.
 He actually became angry at God, questioning why he had even been needed since God was so powerful.

 Indeed, it often looks that way to us all.
 God can do anything, so why should we have to help?
 What Jonah missed - and what people in our world today can easily overlook - is that no matter how seemingly insignificant we might be, our efforts are still needed in order to contribute to the human race.
 All of us have been called for a job, however small.
 In those moments where those jobs seem silly, boring, or repetitive, that is when God is testing us to be faithful and dutiful.
 For, if we are not able to complete such menial tasks even when we know full well that God can do it himself, then why would God trust us to handle anything of greater importance?
 The same can be said of a task that seems overwhelmingly impossible to complete.
 Yet with faith, all things are possible.
 Do you believe that?